Disaster Recovery in Azure: Architecture & Best Practices for Business Continuity

 Azure Disaster Recovery Best Practices

-Azure Disaster Recovery Plan
+1. Azure Disaster Recovery Plan

-The initial step to produce a Disaster Recovery plan includes complete testing, and implementation by verifying its effectiveness.
+The initial step to produce Azure Disaster Recovery plan includes complete testing, and implementation by verifying its effectiveness.
 It is important to include relevant technologies and processes required to restore functionality within your service-level agreement (SLA).

-Operational Readiness Testing:
+2. Operational Readiness Testing:

 Testing your Disaster Recovery plan before implementation can help decrease risks and verify its effectiveness.
 These operational readiness tests must be followed before implementation, and they include:

-1. Failback to the primary region
+• Failback to the primary region

-2. Failover to a secondary region
+• Failover to a secondary region

+Failback and failover tests enable to verify application’s dependent services that remain synchronized when restored during the disaster recovery process.
+It is also harder to determine the impact of changes to operations and systems on failback and failover functions.
+These tests can help you avoid problems in real scenarios.
 Azure also supports manual failover for various services and at times offers failover tests for disaster recovery drills.
 One can also simulate an outage by removing or shutting down Azure services and you can also set up automated testing for operational responses to ensure operational effectiveness.

-Dependent Service Outage:
+3. Dependent Service Outage:

 Security Optimization Assessments and determining implications of disruptions in each service must be monitored to ensure how these applications respond to the disruptions.
 Azure services support features with availability and resiliency by evaluating each service independently and strengthening the Disaster Recovery Plan in Azure.

-Network Outage:
+4. Network Outage:

 The Disaster Recovery Plan must define processes for network outage events.
 When parts of the network are inaccessible, it might prevent you from applications or data access.
 The way you can respond to this issue is by running most applications with reduced functionality.
 In case you cannot reduce functionality, then try failing over to another region to avoid application downtime.

-Plan For Regional Failures:
+5. Plan For Regional Failures:

 Azure has two divisions, logically and physically into units called regions.
-Each region includes one or more data centers, and most support availability zones that offer more resiliency during outages.
+Each region includes one or more data centers, and most support availability zones offer more resiliency during outages.
 One can also use Azure regions to improve application’s availability.

 Microsoft Azure Business Continuity Plan